A solar eclipse is coming April 8. Here’s what you need to know.

 “One of the reasons why this is a bigger deal than 2017 is that 36 million people naturally just live in that path of totality,” says John Jerit, CEO of American Paper Optics, a company that designs and makes eclipse glasses.

-To make safe viewing more accessible, American Paper Optics has donated almost 5 million eclipse glasses to over 10,000 U.S. libraries.
+To make safe viewing more accessible, American Paper Optics has created almost 5 million eclipse glasses for donation to 10,000 U.S. libraries, using funding from the Gordon and Betty Moore Foundation and Space Science Institute.

 As libraries hand out the free glasses, many of them are also educating recipients about the eclipse.
 Jean Stehle, a librarian at Newton Middle School in Massachusetts, recently helped students act out the role of sun, moon, and Earth in an eclipse simulation.
 The students asked questions about how their pets would react, and excitedly pointed out their location on a map of the eclipse’s path.

 “Not everyone cares about this, not everyone’s gonna stop what they’re doing, but I believe the majority of the people will,” says Ms. Stehle.
 “And I think it really speaks to the power of wonder and the natural world.”

-Note: Editor's note: This story has been updated to clarify the funding source for the eclipse glasses donated to U.S. libraries.